The Citizen Science Program at Mud Valley Institute

 BioBlitzes are rapid, focused efforts to document the biodiversity of a specific area, involving scientists and the public working together to identify and record as many species of plants and animals as possible within a short period.
 This helps us create a snapshot of the biodiversity of a location, providing valuable data for conservation, ecosystem management, and scientific research.

-Why are we doing it?
+Why did we do it?

 Soil Health Data Collection

-3 May 2025 | 2pm-4:30pm
+17 May 2025

 Quinta Vale da Lama, Lagos